Some image magick

 About Elise Hein

-I’m a design system engineer at Griffin.
-Previously, I helped build products for healthcare research at Ctrl Group, worked on personal digital branding at MOO, and researched development practices at UCL for my master’s degree in HCI.
+I’m a design engineer at Plain.
+Previously, led design systems at Griffin, helped build products for healthcare research at Ctrl Group, worked on personal digital branding at MOO, and researched development practices at UCL for my master’s degree in HCI.